bitcoin-teleport/teleport-transactions/README.md

 total balance = 0.14974828 BTC
 ```

+## How to create a CoinSwap on networks other than regtest

-* To switch between regtest and testnet, edit the constant `NETWORK` which is found near the top of the file `src/wallet_sync.rs`.
-To edit the coinswap send amount, or the number of taker and maker transactions, look in the file `src/taker_protocol.rs` near the top of the function `send_coinswap`.
+* To switch between networks like regtest, signet, testnet or mainnet (for the brave), edit the constant `NETWORK` which is found at the top of the file `src/wallet_sync.rs`.

+* To run a yield generator (maker) on any network apart from regtest, you will need to create a tor hidden service for your maker.
+Search the web for "setup tor hidden service", a good article is [this one](https://www.linuxjournal.com/content/tor-hidden-services).
+When you have your hidden service hostname, copy it into the field near the top of the file `src/maker_protocol.rs`.

+* After a successful coinswap created with `do-coinswap`, the coins will still be in the wallet.
+You can send them out somewhere else using the command `direct-send` and providing the coin(s).
+For example `cargo run -- --wallet-file-name=taker.teleport direct-send sweep <destination-address> 9bfeec..0cc468:0`.
+Coins in the wallet can be found by running `wallet-balance` as above.

 ## Developer resources